 Apart from drawing your territory on the map, you may also define a territory's geography by selecting existing administrative areas like states, provinces, counties, and postal codes from the geo-library:

 2- In the Geography selector, select the desired area level

 3- Select the areas to be combined into the territory

 To do it, you can use either the "Hand" tool or the "Lasso" tool:

-when the "Hand" tool is active, clicking an areas toggles the area (includes into or excludes from the territory);
+when the "Hand" tool is active, clicking an area toggles the area (includes into or excludes from the territory);

 when the "Lasso" tool is active, draw the lasso through the desired areas to select those inside the lasso into the territory.

 After a lasso is drawn, Mapsly automatically switches to the "Hand" mode, so you can immediately adjust the borders of your territory by toggling areas one by one.
 Select the Lasso tool again if you'd like to use the lasso again.

-Alternatively, you may search areas by their name/code or select multiple areas at once out of an entire list of names/codes, for example from a list of zip codes.
+Alternatively, you may search areas by their name/code or select multiple areas at once from an entire list of names/codes, for example, from a list of zip codes.
 To do this:

 (i) Click Add from list:

 (ii) On the From list tab, paste your list of names/codes, and click Save:

 4- If necessary, deselect areas using the Lasso/remove tool, or from the list of selected geographies

 At any time, you may use one of the two options to deselect areas:

-(a) Click the Lasso with "minus" button and draw a lasso line:
+(a) Click the Lasso with the "minus" button and draw a lasso line: